Codemon72/Spickzettel/_Terms.md

 ___

+### Brand SERP
+SERP = Search Engine Results Page
+A Brand SERP is the result Google returns for a search on your exact match brand name.
+Basically a digital business card.
+The Google Knowledge Graph is a part of that.
+––––

 ### CLI Command Line Interface
 Abbreviated as CLI, a Command Line Interface connects a user to a computer program or operating system.
 Through the CLI, users interact with a system or application by typing in text (commands).
 The command is typed on a specific line following a visual prompt from the computer.
 ___